 The PayPal payment is associated with the item purchased.
 This means that the payment has been completed either

-- By availing of the “Pay Now” option on the eBay website; or
+- By availing of the “Pay Now” option on the eBay website and German websites, applications and other services into which eBay Services are integrated; or

 - Via “Send Money” in your PayPal Account stating the eBay item number; or

 - For purchases made outside of eBay: via the “Send Money” tab on the PayPal Website(s) by clicking the “Purchase” tab, or the Seller’s PayPal checkout flow, or